 November 14, 2007

-I have counseled couples for many years, and it still thrills me when a couple, especially a couple with children, choose to work on their troubled marriage instead of leave it.
-It is my experience that when two people really want to save their marriage, they can.
+I have counseled couples for many years, and it still thrills me when a couple, especially a couple with children, choose to work on their troubled marriage instead of leaving it.
+It is my experience that when two people really want to save their marriage, they generally can.
 Even if one person wants to work on the marriage and the other doesn't, but the other is committed to staying in the marriage, great change and healing can occur.
 It actually takes just one person to change a codependent system, but when both are devoted to doing their inner work, miracles can happen very quickly.

 Such is the case with Robert and Karen, married 14 years with two children.

 The essential problem in troubled relationships is that each person is trying to control the other in different ways, and neither person is taking loving care of himself or herself.
 Each person is making the other responsible for their feelings of happiness and safety, and neither is taking responsibility for their own happiness and safety.
+This is codependency.

 Robert was trying to control Karen with his anger and withdrawal.
 When she wasn't attentive enough to him, such as not wanting to listen to him complain about work, or when she didn't feel like making love with him, he would invariably get angry and sullen.
 He hoped that by punishing her, she would give him what he wanted - what he felt that he needed in order to be okay.